bpn1604/slasash/README.md

     npm start
     ```

-## Usage

-Provide instructions on how to use the frontend part of the project.

-## Contributing

-If you'd like to contribute to this project, follow the [Contributing Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [License Name](LICENSE) - see the [LICENSE](LICENSE) file for details.
 # Project Name - Slasash (Backend)

 This is the backend part of the Project Name project.
 It is built using Express.